Civil & Family Protection

 What is the difference between a civil injunction and a criminal domestic violence case in Miami?

 A civil injunction under Florida Statutes § 741.30, § 784.046, or § 784.0485 is a protective order obtained in Miami-Dade or Broward family court without an arrest or criminal prosecution.
 The standard of proof is preponderance of the evidence (more likely than not).
 A criminal domestic violence case is brought by the Miami-Dade State Attorney's Office under chapters 784 or 741 of the Florida Statutes after an arrest, and the standard is proof beyond a reasonable doubt.
-The same set of facts can give rise to both proceedings, and they often run in parallel.
-A civil injunction can be granted even when criminal charges are dropped or never filed, and a criminal acquittal does not automatically prevent or dissolve a civil injunction.
+The same set of facts can give rise to both proceedings, often running in parallel.
+A civil injunction can be granted even when criminal charges are dropped or never filed.
+A criminal acquittal does not automatically prevent or dissolve a civil injunction.

 How quickly can I get a temporary injunction in Miami-Dade if I am in danger right now?